-1. Check the names of all AP courses you are applying to: Biology Calculus AB Calculus BC Chemistry Computer Science A English Language and Comp. (juniors) English Literature and Comp. (seniors) Environmental Sciences (APES) French Language Physics C Mechanics Statistics Studio Art: D Studio Art: D Studio Art: 3 US Governme US History (A World History Spanish Language 2.
-List your course grades.
-English: 9th grade: Grades: Math: 9th grade: Grades: 10th grade: Grades: 10th grade: Grades:
+1. Check the names of all AP courses you are applying to:

+Biology Calculus AB Calculus BC Chemistry Computer Science A English Language and Comp. (juniors) English Literature and Comp. (seniors) Environmental Sciences (APES) French Language Physics C Mechanics Psychology Spanish Language Statistics Studio Art: Drawing Studio Art: Design Studio Art: 3D US Government US History (APUSH) World History I'm enrolling in a Tri-School AP class: --- --

+2. List your course grades.

+English: Math:

+9th grade: Grades: 9th grade: Grades:

+10th grade: Grades: 10th grade: Grades:

+11th grade: Grades: 11th grade: Grades:

+History: Science:

+9th grade: Grades: 9th grade: Grades:

+10th grade: Grades: 10th grade: Grades:

+Iotii grade. diades.
+Toth grade. diades.

-11th grade: Grades: 11th grade: Grades: Science: History: 9th grade: 9th grade: Grades: Grades: 10th grade: 10th grade: Grades: Grades: 11th grade: 11th grade: Grades: Grades: World Language: 9th grade: Grades: 11th grade: Grades:
+11th grade: Grades: 11th grade: Grades:

-Time Management

-Schedule PER WEEK

-School

-5 days = 32.5 hours

-Study Time Comments:

-English

-History ---

-Math ---

-Science -

-Religion ----

-World Lang ----
+World Language:

-VPA

-Activities Comments:

-Sports

-Clubs

-Service ---

-Church

-Job

-Other

-Daily activities Comments:

-Sleep -

-(Ideal: 7 days x 9 hours)

-Necessities ---

-(shower, chores, eating)

-Family Time ---

-Free Time ----

-Total Hours =/168
+9th grade: Grades: 11th grade: Grades:

+10th grade: Grades:

+Time Management Schedule PER WEEK School 5 days = 32.5 hours Study Time English History Math Science Religion World Lang VPA Comments: Activities Sports Clubs Service Church Job Other Comments: Daily activitiesSleep(Ideal: 7 days x 9 hours)Necessities(shower, chores, eating)Family TimeFree Time Comments: Total Hours =/168

 3. Identify any other qualifications you may have for the AP classes.

 4. Why do you want to take these classes?
 Please explain.

 5. List all after school activities you will participate in next year (sports, performing arts, clubs, community service, student government, etc.).
 Approximate the number of hours you will spend each week and enter it on the column on page 4, above.

 6. List all other commitments you will have (job, family responsibilities, church, other outside interests that could impact your study time, etc.).
 Approximate the number of hours you will spend each week and enter it on the column on page 4, above.

 7. What are you willing to sacrifice from the lists above if you find that you have underestimated the time you need to commit to these courses?
 (Drop policy: There is no penalty for dropping an AP class before May 26, 2017.
 However, students will not be allowed to drop an AP class after May 26, 2017.)